FAQs

 How can I spot a scam cattery on the internet?

 Unfortunately, some catteries are a scam.
-These catteries are set up to look like real catteries, and it is so heart-breaking!
-We have met buyers who have lost money, so we have provided this information in our Q&A so that you can spot if a cattery is a scam.
+These catteries are set up to look like real catteries, and it is heart-breaking.
+We have met buyers who have lost money, so we have provided this information in our Q&A. There are some lists of scam catteries and we do keep one of our own.
 If you have been researching other catteries and suspect one is a scam, contact us and we are happy to help you.

 Some signs that a cattery is a scam are the following:

 1. Pricing is too good to be true.
-The price of a quality Siberian cat is typically between $2,000 and $3,000 USD.
-If a cattery is asking for $500 or even $1,000 for a cat, it is typically a scam.
+The price of a quality Siberian kitten is typically between $2,000 and $3,000 USD.
+If a cattery is asking for $500 or even $1,000 for a kitten, it is typically a scam.
 You could see retired breeders or rescued Siberians for this price, but if the price is low, you need to understand why.

 2. You are not able to Facetime or visit your breeder.
-You minimally need to speak to someone over the phone, it is better to Facetime or visit the breeder.
+Minimally, you need to speak to someone over the phone; however, it is better to Facetime or visit the breeder.
 Some catteries are closed and won’t schedule visits for the safety of their kittens, but there is no reason why a breeder can’t Facetime or schedule a video chat with you.
-While all breeders should be registered with the appropriate registering organizations, unfortunately paperwork can be forged, so publicizing their TICA and WCF registration is good, but no guarantee.
+While all breeders should be registered with the appropriate registering organizations, unfortunately paperwork can be forged, so publicizing their TICA and WCF registration is a plus, but no guarantee.

 3. Cats can be transported to you within 24-48 hours from a distance.
 While sometimes possible, it’s not probable, at least with our kittens.
 We use a specific transport service when needed and it takes time to schedule.